 AGM: Sunday 3 May

-Place: The Floral Pavilion, Marine Parade, Wallasey CH45 2JS UK
+Place: The Floral Pavilion, Marine Parade, New Brighton, CH45 2JS UK

 The excellent and comprehensive Glossary of Knotting and Ropemaking Terms by Robert Birch, described in the recent Knotting Matters can be found HERE.